Self-Awareness

 • Don’t attach judgments or extra thoughts to them.

-• Look at each thought like an object you’re slowly, carefully examining.
+• Look at each thought like an object you’re slowly and carefully examining.

 • Direct your thoughts to your present physical state.